TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 ## Summary

 This milestone represents the completion of the project where all components were successfully integrated.
-I managed to add and correctly configure the display and encoder (how did i do this?).
-The display functioned well (what does well mean?), although the encoder initially faced several issues (see below).
+I managed to add and correctly configure the display and encoder through tweaking the I2C code for the display because the software was not configured.
+The display functioned as intended, displaying BPM and current instruments, although the encoder initially faced several issues.
 These included a loose jumper cable and an overly secured cover that impeded proper clicking.
 Throughout the project, I gained experience in soldering, wiring, coding, particularly in MIDI and serial connections, which I found especially valuable.
 This experience has fueled my interest in further exploring mechanical and electrical engineering.

 ## Challenges